Terminal-2 icon

 2. To set up your POS app for TFS support, contact the provider of your POS system.

-3. Optionally, contact your Adyen account manager or the Support Team if you want to enable the automatic consent flow.
+3. If you want to automatically show a default consent input screen before showing the payment screen, ask your Adyen account manager or the Support Team to enable the automatic consent flow.

-To use the custom consent flow, the automatic consent flow must be disabled.
+If you want to use a custom input screen, the automatic consent flow must be disabled.

 4. Enable receiving the issuer country: